intel/isa-l_crypto/examples/saturation_test/README.txt

  */

 This tool is used to judge the saturation performance of ISA-L's multi-buffer hash and other algorithms.
-It can be used to give a comparision between multi-buffer hash and OpenSSL's single buffer hash.
+It can be used to give a comparison between multi-buffer hash and OpenSSL's single buffer hash.

 Compilation:
 (Make sure isa-l_crypto library is already installed.
-Other libs requried are openssl and pthread.) make
+Other libs required are openssl and pthread.) make

 Usage: ./isal_multithread_perf -n num_threads